YDYordanov/Diffusion_JAX/README.md

 This is a coding exercise in implementing image models and diffusion in JAX.

 **Note:** This is an amateur work in development; for educational purposes only.

-**Note:** high GPU memory consumption may be due to JAX's default memory allocation behaviour.
+Any code originating from an external source (e.g. ChatGPT) except for official documentation is clearly labelled as such.

+Using JAX from: [https://github.com/jax-ml/jax](https://github.com/jax-ml/jax).

+The diffusion model being implemented here is based on the DDPM model by: https://arxiv.org/abs/2006.11239.

+**Note:** High GPU memory consumption is normal because JAX reserves a large percentage of the GPU memory at the first use of JAX.
 For more details, see: https://jax.readthedocs.io/en/latest/gpu_memory_allocation.html.

-Using JAX from: [https://github.com/jax-ml/jax](https://github.com/jax-ml/jax).

 ## Setup and Installation